inab/fega-mm/all_collections/_subdomains/2_3_legal_agreement_between_the_federated_ega_node_and_its_users.md

     - level: 3
       desc: 'DPA template incorporates elements from the FEGA ecosystem to ensure consistency.'
     - level: 4
-      desc: 'DPA template is approved by the institution hosting the FEGA node and can be distributed to submitters.'
+      desc: 'DPA template is approved by the institution hosting the FEGA Node and can be distributed to submitters.'
     - level: 5
-      desc: 'Periodically review and update DPA template to reflect changes in existing regulations and/or new working procedures in the FEGA node.'
+      desc: 'Periodically review and update DPA template to reflect changes in existing regulations and/or new working procedures in the FEGA Node.'
 ---